 Are we missing the point?

-I have worked in schools where initiatives implemented around staff mental health and wellbeing have missed the point entirely.
+I have worked in schools where initiatives implemented around staff mental health and wellbeing have, in my opinion, missed the point entirely.
 In two of the schools, the decision was made that re-painting the staff room and buying new crockery and cutlery were key ways of improving staff wellbeing.
 In one of the schools, it was decided that fresh flowers were to be placed in the staff room weekly; this idea was regularly touted by our Headteacher as a wonderful morale booster but did not prevent almost all teaching staff leaving the school’s employment at the end of the academic year.